What is artificial intelligence in online banking

 Fraud detection and cybersecurity

-AI monitors transactions in real time, identifying patterns that signal fraud faster than any human team could.
-When a transaction occurs in two different countries within minutes, AI catches it instantly.
+AI monitors transactions in real time, catching fraud faster than any human team.
+When a transaction occurs in two different countries within minutes, AI stops it instantly.

 Personalized customer experiences

-AI analyzes spending habits, saving patterns, and life stage to deliver recommendations that actually make sense for you.
-This goes well beyond generic product offers.
+AI analyzes spending habits, saving patterns, and life stage to deliver recommendations that actually make sense.
+This goes beyond generic product offers.

 Virtual assistants and intelligent agents